Power BI – All you wish to know about Dashboards

 What happens when you select a tile on your dashboard?
 It depends on how the tile was created.

 You might want to track just a single number on your Power BI dashboard, such as this year’s sales.
-You can create a big number of tile simply by entering “This year’s sales” in the Q&A box.
+You can create many tiles simply by entering “This year’s sales” in the Q&A box.

 You can also hyperlink a dashboard tile to another report, a web page, or other online content.
 Click the pencil icon on the tile.
 In the Tile Details box, select the Set custom link, enter a URL, and then click Apply.